Skip to Content

 Ash blonde hair is lower maintenance than pearl blonde, but these two shades require more work than darker shades.

 If you’re starting with naturally dark hair, you’ll need to continue to bleach your roots as they appear over the blonde.
-For some people, bleaching can be done every two weeks or every two months.
+For most people, bleach touch-ups should be done every 4 to 6 weeks to ensure enough regrowth (about 1/2 inch) to prevent overlapping lightener onto already bleached hair.
 Of course, everyone’s hair is different, but it’s a constant trend you must remember.

 Also, pearl blonde hair requires the most maintenance because you need an almost white base.
 If you have dark hair, you must frequently touch up the color.